-18. During the Examination
+17. During the Examination

-Once the examination is underway, the environment for candidates must be as good as possible and the Lead invigilator must ensure a number of tasks are carried out efficiently with the minimum disturbance to the candidates.
+Once the examination is underway, the environment for candidates must be as good as possible and the Lead/Support Invigilator (Lead) must ensure a number of tasks are carried out efficiently with the minimum disturbance to the candidates.